kencx/homelab/docs/terraform/vault.md

 This uses the
 [Vault](https://registry.terraform.io/providers/hashicorp/vault/latest/docs)
-provider to declaratively create secrets in a running Vault instance.
+provider to declaratively manage secrets and policies in a running Vault instance.
 The Vault provider must be configured appropriately:

 ```tf
 provider "vault" {